legomaster378/learnECMAScript/modulePractice/ES 6 Module.md

 ## Why ES Module

+ECMAScript 6 modules borrow many of the best features from CommonJS and AMD predecessors.

+ECMAScript 6 modules are unique in their ability to be loaded both natively by the browser as well as in conjunction with third-party loaders and build tools.

 In CommonJS, modules are loaded synchronously, and processed in the order the JavaScript runtime finds them.
 This system was born with server-side JavaScript in mind, and is not suitable for the client-side as the payload like network overhead.
 This is why ES Modules were introduced which tries to download the script needed on the fly.

 ## Named exports